typedb/typedb-docs/10-pattern/00-overview.md

 Summary: Patterns - building blocks of queries.
 ---

-In this section we give an overview of patterns - building blocks of majority of Graql queries.
+In this section we give an overview of patterns - the basic building blocks of Graql queries.

 ## Query pattern anatomy
-As we have seen before, at the core of each query sits a query pattern that describes a subgraph of our particular interest.
+At the core of each query sits a query pattern that describes a subgraph of our particular interest.
 Here we examine the structure of query patterns closer.
 In general, patterns can be thought of as different arrangements of statement collections.
 Graql statements constitute the smallest building blocks of queries.
 Let's have a close look at the constructs of a basic match clause.

 ![Statement structure](../images/query/statement-structure.png)